 Walking to Cape Otway Light Station & Cemetery

 Stepping things up a little, this walking route begins in Cape Otway Light Station Carpark and well worth your time.
-Walk roughly 1.4km from the car park to this pristine lighthouse.
 Built in 1848, this lighthouse is the oldest surviving lighthouse in mainland Australia so make sure you don’t miss it off of your ‘must do’ list.
 Looming over the sea where the Southern Ocean and Bass Strait collide, this part of Victoria’s coastline is incredibly dangerous; this is what necessitated the building of this beautiful lighthouse.
 For many people immigrating to Australia in the 1800s, Cape Otway Lighthouse was the first thing they saw of Australia and it meant they had almost finished their long, arduous journey.
 You will enjoy some of the highest cliffside views in Australia and it is interesting to make a respectful visit to the cemetery to read some of the stories of the great difficulties the Lighthouse keepers and their families had to endure.

 Walk to Wreck Beach in Low Tide